-Those servers who are unable or unwilling to squat next to tables can still increase their rapport with and tips from a table simply by standing closer to the customers.
+Those servers who are unable or unwilling to squat next to tables can still increase their rapport with, and tips from, a table simply by standing closer to table.
 Proximity signals interpersonal liking and previous research had found that people comply with small requests more when the requester stood physically close to them than when he or she stood further away, so it is likely that physical proximity would increase tips as well.

 Celine Jacob and Nicolas Gueguen tested this expectation by having five waitresses at three different restaurants in France vary their proximity to the customer and record the tips they received from those customers.
-Based on a random determination, the waitresses stood either closer than typical (.5 feet, or .15 meters), normal distance (1.5 feet; about .5 meters) or farther than usual (2.5 feet; about .75 meters)

-from their customers when taking the food order; otherwise the waitresses followed normal proximity and service protocols.
+Based on a random determination, the waitresses stood either closer than typical (.5 feet), normal distance (1.5 feet), or farther than usual (2.5 feet) from their customers when taking the food order; otherwise normal proximity and service protocols were adhered to.

 Results indicated that greater physical proximity while taking the food order does increase tipping.
-The customers in this study were more likely to leave a tip when the waitresses stood one-half foot away (43% tipped) than when they stood one and one-half feet away (31% tipped) or two and one-half feet away (23% tipped).
-Furthermore, the tipping customers left larger tips when the waitresses stood closer than normal (average tip of $\in 1.41$) than when they stood a normal distance from the customers (average tip of $\in 1.17$) or a farther than normal distance (average tip of $\in 1.15$).
+The customers in this study were more likely to leave a tip when the waitresses stood half a foot away (43% tipped) than when they stood one and half (31% tipped) or two and a half feet (23% tipped) away.
+Furthermore, the tipping customers left larger tips when the waitresses stood closer than normal (average tip of 1.41 Euros) than when they stood a normal distance (average tip of 1.17 Euros) or a farther than normal distance (average tip of 1.15 Euros) from the customers.

-While it is true that Southern Europeans (like the French) generally maintain smaller personal spaces than do North Americans, I believe Jacob and Gueguen's results would also be found in the United States, because squatting down at the table, which also increases perceived proximity, has been shown to increase tips in the U.S., as described previously.
-When using this technique, however, servers should be aware that Hispanics maintain smaller personal spaces, while Asians and Blacks maintain larger personal spaces than do Whites.
+While it is true that Southern Europeans (like the French) generally maintain smaller personal spaces than do North Americans, I believe Jacob and Gueguen's results would also be found in the United States because squatting down at the table, which also increases perceived proximity, has been shown to increase tips in the U.S. as described previously.
+When using this technique, however, servers should be aware that Hispanics maintain smaller personal spaces while Asians and Blacks maintain larger personal spaces than do Whites.
 Thus, I would recommend standing very close to the table when serving Hispanics and Whites, but would recommend maintaining a greater distance from the table when serving Asians and Blacks.

-Megatip #6: Touch Customers
+MEGATIP #6: TOUCH CUSTOMERS

-Touching is a powerful form of interpersonal behavior that can communicate affection, appreciation, aggression, dominance, or social support, as well as other meanings depending on the context in which it occurs.
+Touching is a powerful form of interpersonal behavior that can communicate affection, appreciation, aggression, dominance, social support, or other meanings depending on the context in which it occurs.
 In commercial settings, casually touching customers has been shown to increase the time they spend shopping in a store, the amounts that they purchase, and the favorability of their store evaluations.

 These positive effects suggest that being touched may also increase the tips that customers leave their servers.
 April Crusco and Christopher Wetzel tested this possibility at two restaurants in Oxford, Mississippi.

 Three waitresses at two restaurants randomly assigned their customers to one of three touch conditions.
 Customers either were not touched, were casually touched on the shoulder once for about one and a half seconds, or were casually touched on the palm of the hand twice for about half a second each time.
 All touches occurred as the waitresses returned change to their customers at the end of the meal.
-Eye contact was avoided during this time.
+Eye contact was avoided during this process.